GO PLACES AND MAKE A DIFFERENCE

 For more information or for help navigating this concentration, please connect with our Academic Advisor by emailing a[email protected].

-For more information on chaplaincy and Clinical Pastoral Education, visit the Canadian Association for Spiritual Care (CASC/ACSS) website.
+For more information on chaplaincy and Clinical Psychospiritual Education, visit the Canadian Association for Spiritual Care (CASC/ACSS) website.